Darjusch/Public-Writeups/README.md

 # THM Ignite-Writeup

-This is a write up for the room Ignite on THM.
+This is a write up for the room Ignite on https://tryhackme.com/.

-First i start my scans with nmap and gobuster, while these are running i go and explore the page manually.
+First we start our scans with nmap and gobuster, while those are running we go and explore the page manually.
-Already on the frontpage we are greeted with the version of the CMS
+On the frontpage already we are greeted with the version of the CMS

 ![CMS VERSION 1.4](https://i.imgur.com/FovmUTc.png)